SlothSpunky77/Arch-Linux-Installation/README.md

 `reboot` the system.
 ## Outside your live environment (normal usage):
-Install a terminal and a web browser to get you started.
+Install a terminal and a web browser to get you started:
 > `sudo pacman -Syu alacritty firefox`

 Install graphic drivers: